Separation is Optimal for LQR under Intermittent Feedback: Numerical Results

+In Fig.~\ref{fig:LQR_vs_p_Laplace}, we plot the steady-state LQR cost as a function of the target communication rate $r_s$ for $a = 1$ under Laplace disturbances.
+Comparing with Fig.~\ref{fig:LQR_vs_p_Gauss}, we observe qualitatively similar behavior across all policies.
+In particular, ZOH-based policies become unstable for $r_s < 0.4$, and the state-based policy consistently provides the second-best performance for moderate to large communication rates ($r_s > 0.3$).
 These observations are consistent with our theoretical results, which establish the optimality of the proposed policy for all symmetric, zero-mean disturbance distributions.
 While the optimal policy remains unchanged, it is of interest to examine how the relative performance of suboptimal policies varies across different noise distributions.
 We explore this comparison next.

 In Fig.~\ref{fig:Diff_wrt_Gauss_vs_a_OPT}, we plot the normalized difference in steady-state LQR cost between non-Gaussian and Gaussian disturbances as a function of the open-loop gain $a$ for the optimal policy.
 The results show that the noise distribution has a noticeable impact on performance.
 In particular, the gap between Laplace and Gaussian costs decreases as $a$ increases, indicating that the effect of the distribution diminishes for more unstable systems.
 In contrast, Fig.~\ref{fig:Diff_wrt_Gauss_vs_a_PER_IMP} shows the same comparison for the periodic impulsive policy.
 Here, the performance under different noise distributions remains nearly identical across all values of $a$.
-This can be attributed to the fact that, under periodic switching, the transmission decisions are independent of the system state and noise realizations.
-As a result, the interaction between the noise distribution and the switching mechanism is eliminated, leading to distribution-insensitive performance.
+This can be attributed to the fact that, under periodic scheduling, the transmission decisions are independent of the system state and noise realizations.
+As a result, the interaction between the noise distribution and the scheduling mechanism is eliminated, leading to distribution-insensitive performance.

-To further illustrate this effect, we plot the normalized difference with respect to the Gaussian case as a function of $r_s$ in Figs.~\ref{fig:Diff_wrt_Gauss_vs_p_OPT} and~\ref{fig:Diff_wrt_Gauss_vs_p_PER_IMP}.